ying-li-python/HeroesOfPy/README.md

 - the gender group that is likely to play the game (and purchase an Item)
 - the age group is likely to play the game (and purchase an Item)
 - top players who spend the most in the game
+- most popular item purchases in the game

 ### Results Discussion